 As surprising as it may sound, blue light is not the only culprit.
 The melatonin disruption zone spreads into the green spectrum too.
 Melatonin is released by photosensitive retinal cells that contain melanopsin.
 These cells are disrupted by wavelengths up to 550nm which means green light also needs to be blocked at night to encourage sleep.

-In our range of glasses for use after sunset, we have the nocturnal red lenses such as the NightFall Premium Model which blocks 100% of blue light and 100% of green light up to 550nm.
+In our range of glasses for use after sunset, we have the nocturnal red lenses which blocks 100% of blue light and 100% of green light up to 550nm.
 These premium blue and green light lenses ensure that all the wavelengths of the melatonin disruption zone are blocked, to ensure have naturally high melatonin levels to aid deep and restful sleep.
 If your night-time blue blocking glasses don’t block all blue and green light up to 550nm they won’t be doing a very good job!

 Research on the topic: how do blue light glasses work to encourage melatonin production has shown the following results: A study by the University of Toronto revealed that people who wore glasses that block blue light wavelengths, produced greater amounts of melatonin than those who didn't during night shifts.
 Additional studies have revealed that blue light suppresses delta brainwaves, which encourage sleep and boost alpha wavelengths, which are responsible for creating alertness.